NateTheGreatt/bitECS/README.md

 const serializeOnlyChangedPositions = createSerializer([Changed(Positions)])

 // serializes the Position data of entities which match the movementQuery
-// whose values have changed since last call of the function packet = serializeOnlyChangedPositions(movementQuery(world))
+// whose component values have changed since last call of the function packet = serializeOnlyChangedPositions(movementQuery(world))

 ```